-Secretary: A Council Secretary, appointed by the Vice-Chancellor, will minute the meetings on behalf of the Council but will not take part in the voting of the Council.
-The Council Secretary is the Deputy Dean of Academic Affairs.
+Secretary: A Council Secretary, appointed by the Vice-Chancellor.
+The Council Secretary is the Dean of Academic Quality.

 Frequency: The Academic Council shall normally meet at least four times in each academic year.

 Reserved Business

 The student representatives on the Academic Council shall not be entitled to receive papers, participate in or be present for discussions relating to the admission or academic assessment and examination of individual students or affecting the appointment, promotion or personal affairs of a member of staff of the University.
 The Independent Chair of the Council shall decide whether a matter falls within the terms of the above proviso.
 The decision shall be final and neither the Independent Chair of Academic Council nor Council is bound to give any reason for the decision.